Get free weekly activities sent to your inbox. Sign up now.

 - Turn it into an art project: With more double-sided tape, enough to cover most of the fan, kids can use the leaves, petals, berries, dirt, and anything else they find to make any kind of picture.
 Anything is possible, including faces, animals, designs, creatures, and words.
 Again, encourage them to imagine the picture before they start hunting and making to activate their imagination and planning skills.

 - Let them discover other ways to use the fans: Give them time and space to use the fans however they can imagine.
-Among other things, our kids have used them as pretend fishing poles, fly swatters, paddles for "leaf volley ball," swords, and flags.
+Nature fans can become pretend fishing poles, fly swatters, paddles for "leaf volley ball," swords, and flags.

 Why is this activity great for kids?